West of Zanzibar (1928)

 Film historian Jon C. Mirsalis wrote that Waldemar Young was involved in writing the screenplay (but no other sources mention him) and that the film was released on December 28, 1928 instead of November 24th.
 Stills exist showing Chaney as the crippled Phroso.

-The film is today readily available on DVD.
-MGM Home Video released it with the synchronized music score on laser disc in 1993.
+MGM Home Video released the film with the synchronized music score on laser disc in 1993.
+It was released on DVD in 2012 as part of the Warner Archive Collection, using the same video master.
 The film also turns up frequently on the Turner Classics Movies cable TV channel and on PBS stations.
 Print exists in the George Eastman Museum film archive [35mm positive].